 The Regional Saugus River Floodgate Project is the primary option to regional protection which is being re-evaluated and updated in the Boston North Shore Study.
-The project is a coastal flood protection project to provide a very high level of protection to the Cities of Everett, Lynn, Malden and Revere, and the town of Saugus, Massachusetts.
-The region is five (5) miles north of Boston and is the most vulnerable area along the Massachusetts coast to storm surge flooding and sea level rise, and possibly along the US coast.
+The project is a coastal flood protection project to provide a very high level of protection to the Cities of Revere, Lynn, Malden and Everett, and the town of Saugus, Massachusetts.
+The region, five (5) miles north of Boston, is the most vulnerable area along the Massachusetts coast to storm surge flooding and sea level rise.

-A 2.5 year final design effort ($6 million, 75%) completed most investigations and the modeling of the Floodgates and shorefront improvements.
+The 2.5 year final design effort ($6 million, 75%) completed by 1993 most of the investigations and the physical and numerical modeling of the Floodgates, estuary, breaching I-95, and shorefront improvements.
 The project would cost an estimated $230 million (2020 p.l.) and be cost shared with the Federal Government.
 A narrow opening in an abandoned I-95 embankment restricts tidal flows to 500 acres in the upper Estuary deteriorating the wetlands.
 The modeling showed the strong advantage of restoring sand dunes to protect Point of Pines using the I-95 sand and reducing overtopping along Revere Beach.
 The use of this sand could remove 4,900 feet of the embankment restoring 16.7 acres of ecosystem habitat and restore flushing to the upper estuary.
 Breaching and removing the I-95 embankment to restore the wetlands is a major goal of resource agencies.